What We Do

 Hackathons can serve as the perfect platform for people from all walks of life - with or without a medical background - to put their heads together to solve existing healthcare problems by generating new ideas and evolving them into innovations with proper business models.
 Since 2016, CCIT has conducted three Hackathons at AKU based around emergency medicine, pediatrics and medical education, respectively.
 The 4th and 5th events were mini Hackathons, whereby we successfully demonstarted smaller and more fast tracked hacks of specific issues related to research (for the Department of Medicine) and student experience (for the Office of the Dean of Students).
 The 6th Hackathon based on Global Surgery took place in February 2019.
 The 7th major Hackathon in January 2020 was a community-based one in collaboration with AKU's Institute of Educational Development (IED), on school preparedness for emergencies.
 With COVID-19 creating major global disruption right after, we followed suit with our 8th Hackathon that was unique because of its 100% virtual nature, and at zero cost, for hacking issues around the pandemic.
 To date, close to 1500 inter-disciplinary hackers have been involved in almost 100 team-based innovative solutions to myriad problems relevant to the aforementioned themes, with special emphasis on resource-limited settings.

 The Incubation Programme

 After conducting three Hackathons, the need for an AKU incubator became evident – a place where actual innovations brought forth could be better aligned with the problems they promised to eradicate.
-This is precisely the function of i2s, a first of its kind at AKU.
-Since its inception in March 2018, i2s has managed to nurture both student-led and student-centric innovations at AKU.
-To date, six incubates have been taken through a formal process of incubation at the i2s, with a few securing early stage seed funding.
-Through channeling student creativity i2s hopes to develop entrepreneurial and innovative (disruptive or non-disruptive) solutions with far reaching benefits across AKU campuses and thus informing the larger national healthcare/biomedical ecosystem.
+This is precisely the function of our program, a first of its kind at AKU.
+Since its inception in March 2018, we have managed to nurture both student-led and student-centric innovations at AKU.
+To date, nine incubates have been taken through a formal process of incubation, with a few securing early stage seed funding.
+Through channeling student creativity we hope to develop entrepreneurial and innovative (disruptive or non-disruptive) solutions with far reaching benefits across AKU campuses and thus informing the larger national healthcare/biomedical ecosystem.
 View our Innovation and Incubation Research Group

 Some of our incubates include: